Western Sydney Airport: Geography

-The airport is situated 44 km west of the Sydney CBD and 41 km west of Sydney Kingsford Smith Airport.
+The airport is situated 44 km west of the Sydney CBD and 41 km west of Sydney Airport.
 The site lies 13 km south of the City of Penrith CBD and approximately 20 km north of the City of Campbelltown CBD.
 The Township of Luddenham is located adjacent to the airport, 1 km from the runway.
 The airport stands within 7 km of the World Heritage-listed Blue Mountains National Park, sparking serious concerns about declared wilderness, wild rivers, amenities, World Heritage status, and the City of Blue Mountains economy.
 The site is within the City of Liverpool local government area and consists of approximately 1700 ha of Commonwealth land that was acquired between 1986 and 1991.

 Legislation

 The enables the development and use of an airport, known as Sydney West Airport.
-The Airport Plan released by the Commonwealth Government in December 2016 notes that the airport is referred to in the Act as Sydney West Airport is commonly known as Western Sydney Airport, and is officially known as Western Sydney International (Nancy Bird Walton) Airport; named in honour of Nancy Bird Walton, the youngest Australian woman to gain a pilot's licence.
+The Airport Plan released by the Commonwealth Government in December 2016 notes that the airport is referred to in the Act as Sydney West Airport is commonly known as Western Sydney Airport.